Book a Demo with Gloroots

 How to Effectively Outsource from the US to India

-Now, after you choose which outsourcing method and model works for your business, follow this step-by-step guide to effectively outsource work from the US to India:
+Now, after you choose which outsourcing method and model works for your business, follow this step-by-step guide to effectively outsource work from the US to India, especially if you are hiring remote employees across time zones.

 Step 1: Understand the Legal Framework and Trade Agreements